npcole/npyscreen/docs/source/widgets-general.rst

         be too, since npyscreen will use one if the display is configured for colour and the other if configured for black and white.

-Box Widgets
-***********
-BoxBasic
-   BoxBasic prints a box with an optional name and footer on the screen.
-It is intended as a base class for further widgets, not for direct use.

-BoxTitle
-    BoxTitle is a hybrid of the Title widget and the Multiline widget.
-Again, it is mostly intended as a base class for more complex layouts.
-This class has a `_contained_widget` attribute that puts a widget inside the box when the class is created.
-In the Boxtitle class this is a Multiline widget.

-    The attribute `entry_widget` gives direct access to the contained widget.

-    The properties `editable`, `values`, and `value` give direct access to the attributes of `entry_widget`.